Self-reliance and sustainability in the 21st century.

 The most frequently asked question that people ask me about goats is, "What is the difference in each breed's milk taste, and how much milk do they average."
 And that is always one of the hardest questions to answer, simply because there really aren't any solid answers I can give!
 Each individual goat is going to have its own amount of milk it's going to give, and it's going to have its own taste.
 Think of it like a grab bag.
 You never know what you're going to get.

 But that sounds rather discouraging.
 How on earth is a body supposed to choose a goat breed if they're hesitant about each one?
 Over the years, I've had the privilege to own almost all the dairy breeds out there, and then try the milk from countless of other goats.
-Through much experience (read: trial and error as we bought goats that gave horrid tasting milk!), I've gotten to know each breed's quirks and histories, and I've come to realize that it actually is possible to give people an idea of what to expect from each breed.
+Through much experience (read: trial and error as we bought goats that gave horrid tasting milk!), I've gotten to know each breed's quirks and histories, and I've come to realize that it actually is

 So I thought I would go through the breeds here and introduce them to y'all.
 I would like to state again though, that each goat will vary.
 I know people who swear that Saanens give the best tasting milk above all other goats, and other people who wouldn't touch a Saanen with a 10 foot pole.
 So this post is going to have a lot of blanket statements, as I try and give you an overview of the dairy breeds.
 Bear with me here.